Armand Guillaumin (1841-1927)

 Guillaumin never exhibited at the Salon.
 In 1861 Guillaumin was rejected at the Salon (aR4).
-Guillaumin also was rejected in 1863 and exhibited at the Salon des Refuses of 1863, but he was not in the catalogue (R8,p82;R9;R3;iR1;aR4).
+Guillaumin also was rejected in 1863 and exhibited at the Salon des Refuses of 1863, but he was not in the catalogue (R124,p565;R8,p82;R9;R3;iR1;aR4).
 In 1873 he was rejected and exhibited 2 works at the Salon des Refuses. (iR1), which is not mentioned by Serret & Fabiani (R124,p565).
 Krämer states that Guillaumin never admitted to the Salon (R21).
 Was it possible to join the Salon des Refuses without having admitted to the Salon?
 I don’t think so, so I assume Krämer was wrong.

 Guillaumin joined the ‘impressionist’ expositions in 1874, 1877, 1880, 1881, 1882 and 1886:

 In December 1873 Guillaumin was part of the initial group of the ‘Société Anonyme…‘, but there seems to have been some opposition to his admission (R17,p331;R1,p313;R8,p9).
 Paul Alexis (1873/05/12) already had mentioned him as 1 of 7(?) artists having ideas for an independent exhibition (R1,p309;R8,p205;R22,p104).

 At the 1st ‘impressionist’ exposition in 1874 Guillaumin showed 3 works (catalogue numbers 64-66) (R2,p120).
 Jules Castagnary (1874/04/29) included Guillaumin in ‘the new school’ together with Degas, Monet, Morisot, Pissarro, Renoir and Sisley (R87,p264;R17,p332;R90I,p16).